 - Makeup Artist, Makeup by Mae Mae – $550 (Included airbrush foundation and false lashes)

 - Groom’s Attire, Rome’s Tuxedos – $0

-My splurge wedding shoes excluded, I think we made some pretty smart decisions in this category.
-Sphinx’s tux was free from the rental shop, because he had enough groomsmen order under his account and I was able to utilize accessories from the ladies in my family, which meant that they were meaningful and free of charge!
+My splurge wedding shoes excluded, I think we made some pretty smart decisions in this category of our wedding budget.
+Sphinx’s tux was free from the rental shop because he had enough groomsmen order under his account, and I was able to utilize accessories from the ladies in my family, which meant that they were meaningful and free of charge!